simpleiot/simpleiot/docs/user/database.md

 ![image-20240319110846431](assets/image-20240319110846431.png)

 See the [Graphing documentation](graphing.md) for information on how to automatically map tags to graph labels.

+InfluxDB indexes tags, so generally there is not a huge cost to adding tags to samples as the long string is only stored once.

 ## Victoria Metrics